Wāpuro rōmaji: Phonetic accuracy

-Unlike Kunrei and Hepburn, wāpuro style is based on a one-to-one transcription of the kana.
+Unlike Kunrei and Hepburn, the wāpuro style is based on a one-to-one transcription of the kana.
 Wāpuro thus does not represent some distinctions observed in spoken Japanese, but not in writing, such as the difference between /oː/ (long vowel) and /oɯ/ (o+u).
 For example, in standard Japanese the kana おう can be pronounced in two different ways: as /oː/ meaning "king" (王), and as /oɯ/ meaning "to chase" (追う).
-Kunrei and Hepburn spell the two differently as ō and ou, because the former is a long vowel while the latter has an o that happens to be followed by a u; however, wāpuro style simply transcribes the kana and renders them both as ou.
+Kunrei and Hepburn spell the two differently as ô/ō and ou, because the former is a long vowel while the latter has an o that happens to be followed by a u; however, wāpuro style simply transcribes the kana and renders them both as ou.
 Likewise, the irregularly spelled particles wa (は), e (へ) and o (を) must be entered as written (ha, he and wo respectively), not as pronounced (unlike Kunrei and Hepburn, which transcribe the pronunciation).